How to Design a SaaS Marketing Funnel That Skyrockets Sales

 It’s important to choose actionable metrics that help you understand the performance of your SaaS marketing campaigns.
 Vanity metrics may look good, but they don’t help you grow.

-Any metric can be a vanity metric without sufficient analysis.
+That said, any metric can be a vanity metric without sufficient analysis.
 For example, a high newsletter subscription rate isn’t impressive if your email open rates are low.

 2. Strategies for Improving the Funnel Based on Data

-Optimizing your SaaS marketing funnel is easy when you know when people drop out of your funnel.
+Optimizing your SaaS marketing funnel is easy when you know when people drop out of your conversion funnel.
 For instance, if most free trial users don’t convert to paid plans, you know you have a problem with time to value.

 Once you’ve identified your leaks, use the following tactics to plug the gaps.

 • Create engaging content – content drives SaaS marketing; it’s how subscription-based businesses demonstrate value.
-Great content not only entertains views but educates and helps solve user problems.
+Great content not only entertains but educates and helps solve user problems.

 • Leverage social proof 93% of customers use third-party recommendations to make buying decisions.
 Leverage reviews and testimonials to build trust and drive conversions.